Murder of Peggy Hettrick: Aftermath

 A detailed forensic study that included the investigative methods used in the Hettrick murder case was published in 2009.
 In June 2012, Berkley Books published Drawn to Injustice, a book co-written by Timothy Masters and Steve Lehto which tells the story from Masters' perspective.

 Cold Case Files

 A&E's true crime television documentary series, Cold Case Files produced and narrated by Bill Kurtis featured a 1999 episode, Murder Illustrated, that dealt with the Peggy Hettrick case.
 The episode labeled Masters a murderer and congratulated the Fort Collins Police Department and District Attorney's office for a job well done.
-Since Masters's exoneration and the controversy surrounding the blundering of the case by the authorities, the episode has been withdrawn from syndication, although it remains available on DVD.
+Since Masters's exoneration, the episode has been withdrawn from syndication, although it remains available on DVD.
 Kurtis refused to comment on the episode.